905-697-9992 Bowmanville, Ontario

 ● How to send pictures and videos from iPhone to PC

 Do you have limited storage, but you don’t want to lose your favourite family photos?
 This course will teach you how to free up some space on your smartphone and keep your fun memories intact by teaching you how to send videos and pictures to your computer.
+Reading this course will help you understand how to perform this task seamlessly.

 ● How to save a GIF on your computer